 By adding this small extension, Google Chrome lets you work with forms better, customize keyboard shortcuts easier, open up multiple sites with ease and also changes the way you deal with pictures and videos.

 The installation process of Chrome Toolbox is as simple as installing the application from the Chrome web store.
 Once it’s installed, clicking on the icon to the right of the search bar is where all the action takes place.

 Chrome Toolbox Options

-Since you’re just adding features to Google Chrome, many of the features will be activated when an event takes place.
-By that I mean to be able to view pictures in a different way, there needs to be a picture in the browser window.
-To start out, you want to take a look at the options menu.
-You can get to this by clicking on the icon in the top right corner of your browser window.
+To start with the Chrome Toolbox, you want to take a look at the options menu.
+You can get the options menu by clicking on the icon on the top right corner of your browser window.
 You will see a few options greyed out and some you are able to click.